Mike Brearley: International cricket

+Dear Sir, on Friday I watched JM Brearley very carefully as he directed his fieldsmen.
+He then looked up at the sun and made a gesture which seemed to indicate that it should move a little squarer.
+Who is this man?

 Post-cricket career

 Brearley opposed sporting links with apartheid South Africa, seconding a motion to the MCC in 1968 calling for the cessation of tours until there was progress towards non-racial cricket.
 He seconded the motion from David Sheppard to the MCC, calling for the England tour to South Africa to be cancelled, and was a supporter of John Arlott who campaigned in The Guardian for the same objective.

-He is now a psychoanalyst, psychotherapist (registered with the BPC), motivational speaker, and part-time cricket journalist for The Times.
+He later became a psychoanalyst, psychotherapist (registered with the BPC), motivational speaker, and part-time cricket journalist for The Times.
 He was appointed an OBE in 1978, and published The Art of Captaincy in 1985.
 He published another book, On Form, in 2017.
 In 1998, he became an Honorary Fellow of his Cambridge college, St. John's and in 2006 was awarded an honorary doctorate by Oxford Brookes University.

 Brearley succeeded Doug Insole as President of MCC on 1 October 2007, and chose Derek Underwood to succeed him at the end of his term.
 He was president of the British Psychoanalytical Society, 2008–10.

 In June 2024 Brearley was quoted in The Cricket Paper "Both the ICC's deal with Aramco and the MCC's with JP Morgan are disturbing.
 There is currently so much 'rowing back' from recognising the huge dangers of climate change and the need for us to be proactive on the edge of this abyss.
 We all have to make some sacrifices in order to do this...The CEO of Aramco recently said 'we should abandon the fantasy of phasing out oil and gas' I find this remark chilling.
 We in cricket should not align ourselves with such views".